Car Accidents Are Being Caused by Unregulated and Dangerously Long Shifts for Uber Drivers

 If you or your loved one was injured in an Uber accident, contact a personal injury attorney.
 The Philadelphia personal injury attorneys at The Reiff Law Firm represent injured consumers throughout Pennsylvania.
-Our attorneys may be able to take your injury case and fight for compensation on your behalf.
+Our car accident attorneys may be able to take your injury case and fight for compensation on your behalf.

 Effects of Tired Driving

 It is a little known fact that drowsy drivers are responsible for just as many, if not more, car accidents as drunk drivers.
 According to The National Sleep Foundation, driving while sleep deprived can actually have quite similar effects on the body as consuming alcohol.
 Staying awake for 18 hours straight can cause you to drive as if you have a blood alcohol level of .05, whereas staying awake for a full 24 hours is equivalent to a blood alcohol level of .10 (over the legal driving limit of .08).